miguelpduarte/AdventOfCode-Rust/aoc2021/notes.md

 Today's implementation averaged about 64-70 microseconds.
 It seems a bit high, especially compared with yesterday which performed a lot of iterations on a loop.
 This is just calculating a median and average, which feels like it should be as hard.
 Maybe I can implement the improved median algorithm and try to merge operations, such as a sum and length calculation?
 Length might be optimized by the underlying container, but if the sum is joined with other operations, it may help.

+## Day 8

+The fact that a to g is 7 characters has got me thinking bit masks hmm.
+Since we could use each character as a bit and then do operations to see what would be missing!

+Part 1 was extremely simple, and I see why it was included - if it was not, many people would likely just run from the problem since it seems too complex from the get go.
+After solving part 1, sunk cost fallacy kicks in, and the drive to solve part 2 increases.
+I know this was the case for me for sure lol.

+Part 2 felt easier when I eventually got started.
+However, facing some logic issues in implementing the algorithm to determine which digit a bitset corresponded to was a bit frustrating.

+Eventually found the mistake: I was considering that `5 | 4` would have only 1 segment unset.
+While this is true, the same is true for `3 | 4`, causing a bug that made the program enter an infinite loop.
+Fun times :)

+My second mistake (more of a derp, really) was not thoroughly reading the problem statement, and just adding all of the digits in a number instead of "concatenating" them. lol.

+In the end, the solution was considerably fast considering how "hammered" it is, with the (possibly infinite) loop to get the correspondence and all, averaging something like 230-250 microseconds.
+It is still under 1ms, so I am quite happy with it, but I've also identified some potential performance improvements, such as "branching out" on digit-determination possibilities (have more ways to decide on each digit) so that less iterations are required to decide on every digit, or improving the parsing if possible.